-Time trialling can be an odd world full of strange words and acronyms; click here is the LW glossary of Time Trialling terms!
+Time trialling can be an odd world full of strange words and acronyms !
+For our glossary of Time Trial terms click here .

-These are events put on by clubs and opened up for anybody from any club (registered with CTT) to enter.
-They are mostly held on Saturdays and Sundays and have a closing date for entries c.12 days before the event.
-These events can be entered via internet or by sending a cheque through the post.
-A list of events for the year can be found by following this link : http://www.cyclingtimetrials.org.uk/
+These are events put on by clubs and opened up for anybody from any club (registered with CTT - Cycling Time Trials) to enter.
+They are mostly held on Saturdays and Sundays and have a closing date for entries around 12 days before the event.
+These events can be entered online or by sending a cheque through the post.
+A list of events for the year and details of how to register with CTT can be found here

 So, you've entered, got a bike (either road or time trial - clip on bars are fine if you have them) and have laid out either your club kit, or a plain kit, ready to race (please note, you cannot advertise on your clothing unless they are an official sponsor of your club - Lindum are not an official sponsor, so you cannot wear Lindum kit for open time trialling).
 Now we move on to what you can expect on the day….